 In object-oriented programming languages like Java, classes are the fundamental entities which are used to create reusable components.
 It is a group of objects which have common properties.
 In terms of OOPs, a class is a template or blueprint for creating objects.
 It is a logical entity.

-A class can contain:
+A class definition can contain the following properties:

-Syntax to declare a class:
+Syntax to declare a class

 Creating an object of class

 A class creates an object by using the new keyword followed by the class name.
 The new keyword allocates memory for object creation at runtime.
 All objects get memory in heap memory area.
 We can create an object as below.

 Object initialization means storing of data into the object.
 There are three ways to initialize an object.
 These are:

 1. By reference variable

 A method is similar to a function used to expose the behavior of an object.

 Advantage of Method